 Is Tether really backed by USD?

-Tether Backed by USDThe recent controversies are yet again painting another negative picture of the company.
+The recent controversies are yet again painting another negative picture of the company.
 Critics of USDT are now claiming a lack of actual backup of the currency by the U.S. dollar – The critical argument about this is its artificial-like props in the market, which they think is an eventual demise and collapse of the entire crypto market.

-Despite Tether Limited’s claims, there is sufficient evidence to believe USDT is not 100% backed by the U.S. dollar.
+Despite Tether Limited’s claims, there is sufficient evidence to believe that USDT is not 100% backed by the U.S. dollar.
 The company itself has given enough reasons to think the backing is not purely by the U.S. dollar.
 Also, let’s be realistic about it – it’s simply not possible.

 However, some investors are still enthusiastic about the crypto markets and believe in Tether’s reserves.
 It remains the top way through which dollars come in and get out of the crypto exchanges despite this backing not appearing too credible as we advance.